Do you suffer from screen eyes without knowing?

 So what is screen eyes?

 Screen eyes is that uncomfortable dry feeling in your eyes that you get from looking at screens for a long period of time.
-This is because, when you stare at screens you blink up to 60% less, reducing the spread of tears across your eye, disturbing the protective layer of your eye causing moisture to evaporate.
-So the more you stare at screens, the more dry and irritated they feel.
+This is due to the fact that when you stare at screens you blink up to 60% less, reducing the spread of tears across your eye, disturbing the protective layer of your eye causing moisture to evaporate.
+The more you stare at screens, the drier and irritated they feel.

 What can I do to reduce screen eyes?

 Reducing the amount of time using screen would be the ideal situation but we all know that can be difficult.
-Healthy screen time is important to our eyes and understanding how much screen time is best depends on the individual and how screens affects their eyes.
-Knowing the symptoms can mean preventative measures can be introduced to your daily routine.
+Healthy screen time is important to our eyes and understanding how much screen time is best depends on the individual and how screens affect their eyes.
+Knowing the symptoms can mean preventative measures can be introduced into your daily routine.

 Spray directly onto closed eyelids, so it can work with your blink, to instantly relieve dry and irritated eyes caused by screen eye.